MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/use-labels-take-snapshot-your-files.md

 1. In the **Label** window, locate the collection, project, branch, folder, or file that you want to remove from this label.

-2. Open the shortcut menu for the item and select **Remove from Label**.
+2. Open the context menu for the item and select **Remove from Label**.

    The label is removed from the item.
 If the item is a project collection, project, branch, or folder, then the label is also removed from all the items it contains.